xuwei-k/sbt-assembly/README.md

 assemblyOption in assembly ~= { _.copy(includeScala = false) }
 ```

-To exclude the class files from the main sources,
+To exclude the class files from the main sources and internal dependencies,

 ```scala
 assemblyOption in assembly ~= { _.copy(includeBin = false) }
 ```

-To make a JAR file containing only the dependencies, type
+To make a JAR file containing only the external dependencies, type

     > assemblyPackageDependency